AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/understanding-cache.md

 These values when cached are stripped by default and the Apache httpd webserver will do it's own job of processing the asset with it's normal file handling methods, which normally is limited to mime type guessing based on file extensions.

-If you have the dispatcher cache the asset and the desired headers you can expose the proper experience and assure the all the details make it to the clients browser.
+If you have the Dispatcher cache the asset and the desired headers you can expose the proper experience and assure the all the details make it to the clients browser.

 Here is an example of a farm with the headers to cache specified: